Hey Kids (Start Here)

 Nothing happens.

-That’s because he needs a better phone, or, maybe, just one that he hadn’t poorly waterproofed and dropped in a jar of water.
-Or because his phone is not in his bedroom.
+That’s because he needs a better phone, or, maybe, just one he hadn’t poorly waterproofed and dropped in a jar of water.
+Or because his phone isn’t in his bedroom.

-Newt arranges himself in a sitting position, leaning against his dednuded bed next to the waterfall of fabric he’s pulled after him onto the floor.
+Newt sits, leaning against his denuded bed next to the waterfall of fabric he’s pulled after him onto the floor.
 The only light in the room comes from the unblinded, west-facing window where the yellow haze of fog-blurred streetlights fades to darkness at the border of the bay.

 Newt decides to find out later.